apache/cloudstack-documentation/source/adminguide/templates/_create_windows.rst

    Windows Server

 #.
 The preparation steps are complete.
 Now you can actually create the
-   template as described in Creating the Windows Template.
+   Template as described in Creating the Windows Template.

 System Preparation for Windows Server 2008 R2